 - The knowledge gained will help with understanding and improving retention

-- Data driven decision making will prove the value of HR to the organization
+- Data-driven decision making will prove the value of HR to the organisation

-- Analytics will lead to closer matching and predictability of the match between candidate and organization
+- Analytics will lead to closer matching and predictability of the match between candidate and organisation

-- Overall, it will make a significant contribution to improving organizational efficiency and profitability.
+- Overall, it will make a significant contribution to improving organisational efficiency and profitability.